 Kerry Park in the Queen Anne neighborhood has long been considered one of the best places to overlook the entire city of Seattle.
 You can see the Space Needle, the downtown skyline, and the mountains all around the city, including Rainier.
 This is a very popular tourist post for photos of the city, and it’s even better when Rainier appears in the background.

 You can also take a short cruise around Puget Sound.
-These affordable cruises usually last an hour or two and take guests past the downtown skyline and through the Sound, where you’ll easily be able to see Rainier if the weather cooperates.
+This affordable cruise (only $25-30) lasts an hour or two and takes guests past the downtown skyline and through the Sound, where you’ll easily be able to see Rainier if the weather cooperates.
+It’s also a great way to learn about the history of Seattle.
+I highly recommend the this cruise!

 More Great Spots to View Mt.
 Rainier From Seattle